MTG/acousticbrainz-genre-dataset/README.md

 ## Downloads

 - Development and validation datasets are now available on Zenodo ([here](https://zenodo.org/record/2553414) and [here](https://zenodo.org/record/2554044)).
-- TODO add URLs for the test set
+- The test set is available upon request.

 ## Using the dataset for music genre recognition